hnam26/hnam26/README.md

 ### ✨ Future plans

-- 🤖 Studying Machine Learning, Deep Learning, and _maybe_ Computer Vision and Natural Language Processing.
+- 🤖 Studying and applying the latest AI techniques.
-- 🕸️ Building a website to host personal projects and portfolio.
-- 🎓 Finding internships and/or scholarships.
+- 🎓 Finding jobs and/or scholarships.
 - 🛫 Study abroad
 - 👉 And more...